what is Cubital Tunnel syndrome?

 - Discomfort that worsens at nighttime

-Causes of Cubital Tunnel
+what Causes Cubital Tunnel syndrome?

 Cubital tunnel syndrome can be caused by an injury to the area or be the result of repetitive movement of the elbow.
 In other instances, it could be the result of a bone spur or previous fracture or dislocation of the elbow.
 Additionally, individuals with arthritis are much more susceptible to developing cubital tunnel syndrome.
 In some instances, the exact cause of the condition may not be fully known.
 In order to properly diagnose cubital tunnel syndrome, Dr. Williams may conduct a nerve conduction test, an electromyogram, or an x-ray to identify any areas of compression to the ulnar nerve.